 Please note the COVID-19 situation is changing rapidly in Lambeth.
 The following data will be updated regularly, however it may not represent the current picture.

-We must continue to play our part to save lives and reduce the strain on our NHS.
-We must stay at home, go out only if necessary and ensure we adhere to the key Covid-19 prevention measures: good ventilation, social distancing, face coverings/masks and hand hygiene.
+We must stay at home, go out only if necessary, and ensure we adhere to the key COVID-19 prevention measures: good ventilation, social distancing, face coverings/masks and hand hygiene

 It is now more important than ever we play our part and prevent the virus from spreading: